An easy keto carrot cake recipe with a moist cinnamon crumb filled with carrots, crunchy pecans, and a sweet cream cheese frosting.

 Beat with an electric beater at high speed for 1 minute until the cream cheese is soft and fluffy.

-Then, stop beater, add softened butter and powdered sweetener.
+Then, stop the beater, and add softened butter and powdered sweetener.

 Finally, beat again until the frosting is smooth and fluffy.
-You can add more heavy cream if your frosting is too thick to your liking.
+You can add more heavy cream if your frosting is too thick for your liking.

 Place the first cake layer onto a turning table or serving plate and spread half of the keto frosting.